LucianIoan31/Product-preview-card-component/README.md

 - Semantic HTML5 markup
 - UL lists
-- used some center stuffs from the feedback I got on my last solution (https://www.frontendmentor.io/solutions/crazy-grid-qr-code-creation-fE_97-JdYg#feedback)
 - still had problems with centering the card (I had to gave my flex container a height of 100vh)
 - Flexbox
 - pseudo-class selectors